Dasuki Asks Court to Adjourn Trial Indefinitely - THISDAYLIVE

 By Alex Enumah in Abuja

-Former National Security Adviser, Col. Sambo Dasuki (rtd), on Tuesday asked the Abuja division of the Federal High Court to suspend his trial indefinitely until the Federal Government obeys orders of Court of competent jurisdiction which granted him bail.
+Immediate past National Security Adviser, Col. Mohammed Sambo Dasuki (rtd), yesterday asked the Abuja division of the Federal High Court to suspend his trial indefinitely until the federal government obeyed orders of courts of competent jurisdiction, which granted him bail.

-At the resumed hearing Tuesday, Adeola Adedipe, a lawyer in the team of the former NSA, informed the court of an application filed challenging the competence of the prosecuting counsel.
+At the resumed hearing yesterday, Adeola Adedipe, a lawyer in the team of the former NSA informed the court of an application filed challenging the competence of the prosecuting counsel.

 By the application dated December 10, Dasuki prayed the court for an order to adjourn sine die, his trial and or further trial, pending compliance by the complainant with the court’s judgment (per Hon.
-Justice Ijeoma Ojukwu] of 2nd July 2018, in suit No. FHC/ABJ/CS/263/2018, between Col. Mohammed Sambo Dasuki Rtd. v.
-The DG SSS & 2 Ors.
+Justice Ijeoma Ojukwu] of 2nd July 2018, in suit No. FHC/ABJ/CS/263/2018, between Col. Mohammed Sambo Dasuki (rtd),Vs. Director General, SSS and two others.

-Adedipe submitted that the trial cannot go on because of the application challenging the competence of the prosecution counsel Oladipupo Okpeseyi SAN to continue with the trial.
+Adedipe argued that the trial cannot go on because of the application challenging the competence of the prosecution counsel, Oladipupo Okpeseyi, SAN to continue with the trial.

-Reacting, Okpeseyi told the court that even though he was served with the defendant’s motion Tuesday morning in court, it would still not affect the already slated definite hearing because the motion was not ripe for hearing.
+Reacting, Okpeseyi told the court that even though he was served with the defendant’s motion just yesterday morning in court; it would still not affect the already slated definite hearing because the motion was not ripe for hearing.

 “My lord, on the last adjourned date of November 19, this court scheduled December 11, for commencement of trial; we have our witness in court and ready to proceed”.

-Responding, Dasuki’s lawyer in urging the court to adjourn the trial, said the court can ‘suo motu’ raise the matter since it had formed part of the court’s record so as to avoid a situation where it could have acted in vain if further trial was conducted Tuesday.
+Responding, Dasuki’s lawyer in urging the court to adjourn the trial said the court can ‘somoto’ raise the matter since it has formed part of the court’s record so as to avoid a situation where it could have acted in vain if further trial was conducted today (yesterday).

 In a bench ruling, Justice Mohammed admitted that it was correct to say that the matter was adjourned for definite hearing as well as correct to say that the defendant’s application was not ripe for hearing.